zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/import-data/import-data-via-sdks.md

 # Import Data (SDK)

-This guide helps you learn how to use our SDKs to import data into a collection with the bulk-writer and bulk-insert APIs.
+This guide helps you learn how to use our SDKs to import data into a collection with the bulk-writer and bulk-import APIs.

 Alternatively, you can also refer to [our fast-track end-to-end course](./data-import-zero-to-hero) which covers both data preparations and data import to Zilliz Cloud collections.

 ## Install dependencies{#install-dependencies}

-Run the following command in your terminal to install **pymilvus** and **minio** or upgrade them to the latest version.
+Run the following command in your terminal to install __pymilvus__ and __minio__ or upgrade them to the latest version.

 ```shell
 python3 -m pip install --upgrade pymilvus minio